 As indicated in the map above, the project is comprised of distinct segments.
-Over the years, various studies have assigned different names to Poinciana Parkway Extension, Poinciana Parkway Extension Connector, and the existing Poinciana Parkway, which is the only operational segment of SR 538.
+Over the years, various studies have assigned different names to these segments, including the Southport Connector, Poinciana Parkway Extension, Poinciana Parkway Extension Connector, and the existing Poinciana Parkway, which is the only operational segment of SR 538.
 Typically, the north-south segments are commonly known as Poinciana Parkway, while the east-west segments are referred to as the Southport Connector.